gilliam/articles/architecture-intro.md

 ### Continuous Deployment Pipeline

 Gilliam should be designed in such a way that it allows for continuous deployment pipelines with canary deploys.
+This means that the platform must allow for heterogeneous deployments where there are multiple versions of a service running at the same time.

 ### Sharing Services